May 21, 2022

 A script is included in the image that uses the blue LED furthest from the Ethernet connector on the BBB and the green LED on the RPi2 to send the assigned local Ethernet IP address in Morse code at boot-up.
 At boot it starts the heartbeat blink and then sends a Morse "HI" twice followed by the IP address.
 The address is in four groups.
 The groups separated by periods.
 So 192.168.0.132 would be sent as - HI HI 192 168 0 123 This sequence is repeated three times.
 If you miss it you can always reboot.
 It comes up approximately 15-20 seconds after power is applied.
 Sometimes it is easier to read the LED if you mask the others which might confuse you.
 If you don't want to use a terminal and you can't read morse code then you can read the initial IP address from your router.

 An Ethernet connection can be established with the either board via ssh from Putty, WINscp, or any ssh terminal program.
+Note that the RPi3 has to initially be setup using a terminal or WIRED ethernet as the wireless is not setup initially.
 The image is setup to acquire an IP address via DHCP from your local network and the ssh port is set to 222 (changeable later in the setup).
 You will need to determine what address the BBB has acquired.
 If you have not determined the IP address from the methods described so far you can use your router.
 Login to your Internet router and look at the status for DHCP connections.
 Most routers have a start address for DHCP connections and if you cannot determine the correct address from the list you can always just try each address starting from the first dhcp IP address your router assigns.
 Only one will respond to port 222 and you should then first get a message warning about the authenticity of the connection.
 Answer yes to connect and you should get the login prompt.
 Here is what my Buffalo DD-WRT routers dhcp list looks like -

 The login username is root and the PW is root All operations are as the root user so be careful when you do things in the system you don't have the protection of being a common user but you do have the flexibility of being able to do anything.
 This is no different then the Acid release on a PC that you are probably already using.

-Setting up your Password, Hostname, and IP address
+Setting up your Password, Hostname, and IP address, timezone

 A "First Time" script has been added that runs only on the first boot of the system.
 It asks you to change your password and host name then asks if you want an address assigned by dhcp (the default) or if you want to assign your own static IP.
 Although not recommended you also have the option of aborting the script and doing this manually by following the manual directions below.

-Starting in BBB version 1.2.1 and RPi2 version 1.0 you will be asked at the end of the "first time" script if you want to configure your node.
+Starting in BBB version 1.2.1 and RPi2 version 1.0 you will be asked in the "first time" script if you want to configure your node.
 If this is your first time setup you would answer 'yes' to this question.
-The BBB will then reboot, you will need to login again, and then proceed with the rest of the node configuration.
+The system will then reboot, you will need to login again, and then proceed with the rest of the node configuration.
 Once your node is configured if you are not in the Eastern US time zone and you have not previously set your timezone see time zone configuration to set your time zone.
+V1.5 and above users will find the timezone configuration setting in the ADMIN menu and DO NOT need to do this manually.

 Starting in RPi2 version 1.0 the setup script also includes the setup of the simpleusb parameters.
-See the setup howto for more information on using the setup script.
+See the setup howto at hamvoip.org for more information on using the setup script.

-If at ant time you need to change you network parameters - ip address change, static to DHCP, DHCP to static, etc simply run the netsetup.sh script.
+If at any time you need to change you network parameters - ip address change, static to DHCP, DHCP to static, etc. simply run the netsetup.sh script.
+In version 1.5 and above these changes can and should be made from the ADMIN menu.

 Setting the time and timezone